 When the health department and the fire marshal have conflicting code requirements, it takes a product with special properties to satisfy both and still look attractive.

-The popular Nestlé Toll House Café by Chip foodservice chain faced this problem with their new in-mall kiosk design, and found a solution by using Ceilume thermoformed ceiling panels.
-Not only did the ceiling system resolve the health and fire code conflict, it reduced construction costs and provided a distinctive, brand-enhancing appearance.
+The popular Nestlé Toll House Café by Chip food service chain faced this problem with their new in-mall kiosk design, and found a solution by using Ceilume thermoformed ceiling panels.
+Not only did the ceiling system resolve the health and fire code conflict, but it also reduced construction costs and provided a distinctive, brandenhancing appearance.

 Nestlé Toll House Café by Chip recently upgraded its stand-alone kiosk design for shopping malls.
-It includes counter seating plus a 200 sq. ft. seating area in front of the kiosk, with convenient electrical outlets for smart phones and computers, free Wi-Fi, and digital menu boards.
+It includes counter seating plus a 200-square-foot seating area in front of the kiosk with convenient electrical outlets for smart phones and computers, free Wi-Fi, and digital menu boards.
 It is designed to be a destination and gathering place.
-Of the 18 kiosks under contract with mall-owner Rouse Properties, however, four required modifications to meet code.
+Of the 18 kiosks under contract with mallowner Rouse Properties, however, four required modifications to meet code.

-"Health departments require roofs or canopies over kiosks located next to escalators or under balconies," explains Todd Panchuk, Construction Manager for Crest Foods, franchisor of the Nestlé Toll House Café by Chip chain.
+"Health departments require roofs or canopies over kiosks located next to escalators or under balconies," said Todd Panchuk, construction manager for Crest Foods, franchisor of the Nestlé Toll House Café by Chip chain.
 The roofs protect food preparation and display areas against items thrown or dropped from above.

 Fire codes, on the other hand, mandate that fire suppression sprinklers be able to protect areas under canopies.
-Conventional ceiling panels would block a mall's existing sprinklers and require considerable expense to install additional sprinklers under canopies.
+Conventional ceiling panels would block a mall's existing sprinkler and require considerable expense to install additional sprinklers under canopies.